kragen/dercuano/markdown/btree-ropes.md

 B-trees in particular are relatively friendly to this.
-Suppose you decide on nodes of about 128 bytes: 64–256 bytes of text for leafnodes, 8–32 pointers for internal nodes.
+Suppose you decide on nodes of about 128 bytes: 64–256 bytes of text for leafnodes, 8–32 pointers for internal nodes†.
 The worst-case B-tree for a 4-gibibyte rope is 2²⁶ = 67108864 leaf nodes, which is at worst 9 levels of internal nodes.
 So, to concatenate it with another such rope, at worst you’d have to merge together 9 pairs of nodes, about